emma-sax4/emmasax4.info/README.md

 ---
 layout: thought
 title: Thoughts Set
-subtitle: Draft 2
+subtitle: Set Thought Draft
 tags: [ all, thoughts_set ]
 draft: true
 ---
 ```

-When we're ready for a draft to be published, move it into the appropriate `_thoughts/` directory, add in the `date` front matter with the current date in `YYYY-MM-DD` format, and remove the `draft: true` matter.
+When we're ready for a draft to be published, move it into the appropriate `_thoughts/` directory, add in the date into the name of the file, add in the `date` front matter, and remove the `draft: true` matter.
+The date should always be a part of the thought in `YYYY-MM-DD` format.

 Drafts can only be seen when working locally (that's the point of a draft!).
 So, to run this project to see drafts, add the `--drafts` flag:
 ```